 Perhaps I was living under a rock- or maybe raising a newborn.
-Regardless, Nancy Frates, goes into great detail why her family started the Ice Bucket Challenge and how it has changed their lives and the lives of others battling ALS.
+Regardless, Nancy Frates, goes into great detail about why her family started the Ice Bucket Challenge and how it has changed their lives and the lives of others battling ALS.

 I love how Katherine Wintsch goes deep into motherhood and the struggles we face on a daily basis.
 Every one of us is struggling with guilt and many of us hide behind a mask when we say words like “I’m fine” while still struggling everyday.